Booker T. Washington School (Terre Haute, Indiana)

-Booker T. Washington School, also known as District School #10 and Washington High School, is a historic school building located at Terre Haute, Vigo County, Indiana.
-It was built in 1914 and was designed by the firm of Miller & Yeager Architects.
+Booker T. Washington School, also known as District School #10 and Washington High School, is a historic school building located at Terre Haute, Indiana.
+It was built in 1914 and expanded in 1926 by the firm of Johnson, Miller, Miller & Yeager.
 It is a two-story, rectangular brick building with Classical Revival style design elements.

 The structure was listed on the National Register of Historic Places in 2002 for its historical significance in African-American education in the area.

 In recent years through the end of the 2001–2002 school year, the building has housed Booker T. Washington High School, a school for pregnant, parenting and alternative students.
 Because of safety issues and compliance with current state standards, Washington High School moved from its original location to a new structure near Terre Haute South Vigo High School.
 As of June 2008, the original building was undergoing appraisal in preparation for being listed for sale.